ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-78.md

 ### Security Consideration

-TLS SHALL be used.
-This national extension enforces authentication and authorization of access to the Patient Identifier Cross-reference Manager using the IUA profile with basic access token.
-Consequently the _Mobile Patient Identifier Cross-reference Query_ [ITI-83] request must authorize using the [[ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction of the IUA profile.
+The transaction SHALL be secured by Transport Layer Security (TLS) encryption and server authentication with server certificates.

+The transaction SHALL use client authentication and authorization using basic authorization token as defined in the [IUA profile](https://profiles.ihe.net/ITI/IUA).
+The extended authorization token SHALL be conveyed as defined in the [Incorporate Access Token [ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction.

-For the `traceparent` header handling refer to [Trace Context header](tracecontext.html).
+The Patient Demographics Supplier actor SHALL enforce a `traceparent` header to enable inspection of cross community transactions as defined in section [Trace Context header](tracecontext.html).

 #### Security Audit Considerations